PurpleBooth/git-mit/docs/lints/configuring.md

 ## Setup

-As always we need a working it repository, with the hooks installed.
+As always, we need a working it repository, with the hooks installed.

 ``` shell,script(name="init-repo",expected_exit_code=0)
 git init .